vEnhance/web.evanchen.cc/input/letters.md

 I promise to not intentionally write a negative letter.[^regret] If I feel I cannot write you a letter with nonnegative value, I will decline your request instead.[^support]
+I do not use any AI to write or edit letters.

 [^regret]:
     Regrettably, I speak from experience here.